elahe-dastan/shovel/README.md

 normalizing is not important in decision tree model cause we are not going to calculate any distance but it too important in regression model and knn and ...
 Standardize features by removing the mean and scaling to unit variance
+##### implementation point
+we have the train data we use StandardScaler() to **fit and transform** the data then we use the StandardScaler object we have gotten to **just transform** the test data
+0.86

+accuracy reached 86 percent from 65 percent just by normalizing the data